-Civil Engineers design and supervise construction of homes, commercial and industrial structures, roadways, airports and other infrastructure.
+Civil Engineers design and supervise the construction of homes, commercial and industrial structures, roadways, airports, and other infrastructure.

 Choosing between hiring a Civil Engineer over a Structural Engineer will depend mostly on the type of structure, geographical location of the project and other engineering project design and evaluations requirements.